Opening Reception: Friday, July 27, 6-9 pm

 Carol grew up in Rhode Island.
 She is a graduate of the School of the Museum of Fine Arts (at Tufts) and received a BA in English Literature and an MBA in Finance from Boston University.
 She works at Vernon Street Studios in Somerville, MA.

-The series Levitation by Zammy Migdal had its origin in Zammy’s interest in suspending objects against gravity.
-Levitation, from the Latin levitas or lightness, is the process by which an object is suspended against gravity.
-The illusion of levitation is created by the relationships among metal foregrounds, attaching pins, spaces, light and shadows.
-The work is inspired by the colors and experiences of traveling to places like India, Israel and Brazil as much as by the spaces for which they are commissioned.
+“My series “Levitation” had its origin in my interest in suspending objects against gravity.
+Levitation, from the Latin levitas or lightness, is the process by which an object is suspended in space.
+The illusion of levitation is created by the relationship among metal foregrounds, attaching pins, spaces, light and shadows.
+The work is inspired by colors, experiences and imagination, as much as by the spaces and the meaning of places for which they were created.

 "I am amazed by the images and mysteries of the oceans and skies in changing weather, Hubble-type images of the universe, and my own physicality during the painting process.
 There's an intimacy to the space in my work but also an immensity.
 The process I use and the mere physicality of it help me explore spatial complexities that yield marvelous surprises, often carrying me in directions I cannot anticipate.
 I like to think of my artwork as an 'event' or an 'occurrence'; that is, an action that emerges in the here and now — the subject matter symbolizing the images and mysteries of creation."